viviann224/Find-A-Friend/README.md

-# Find-A-Friend
+# Social Austin
 **GETTING STARTED**:
 The program should run automatically.

 If the program is not running automatically, please make sure you have all the prerequisites listed below.

 **STATEMENT OF PURPOSE**:
-Find-A-Friend application is a friend compatibility-based  application.
-Find-A-Friend is full-stack site which takes in the user's name, picture, a series of personality questions and displays a friend based on previous users on the application.
+Social Austin application is a friend compatibility-based  application.
+Social Austin is full-stack site which takes in the user's name, picture, a series of personality questions and displays a friend based on previous users on the application.

-Find-A-Friend was created to showcases the use of server routing from express, and path npm and creating an API from body-parser via converting to JSON form and preforming call AJAX requests.
-Find-A-Friend is the first web application to pull a polished user interface, and server side together, deloying from Heroku to provide a new friend suggestion for the user.
+Social Austin was created to showcases the use of server routing from express, and path npm and creating an API from body-parser via converting to JSON form and preforming call AJAX requests.
+Social Austin is the first web application to pull a polished user interface, and server side together, deloying from Heroku to provide a new friend suggestion for the user.

 **PREREQUISITES**:
 - Google Chrome Internet Browser